Dirty Rotten Scoundrels (musical)

 Dirty Rotten Scoundrels is a 2004 musical comedy, with music and lyrics by David Yazbek and a book by Jeffrey Lane; it is based on the 1988 film of the same name.
 The musical premiered on Broadway in 2005 and ran for 626 performances despite mixed reviews.
 It has since received tours and international productions.
-The Australian production opened in 2013 to rave reviews and was called the "best musical to hit Sydney this century" by the Sydney Morning Herald.
+The Australian production opened in 2013 to rave reviews and was called the "best musical to hit Sydney this century" by The Sydney Morning Herald.
 A West End production opened in 2014 to generally warm reviews.

 Productions

-Original production
+Original Broadway production

 The musical premiered at the Old Globe Theatre in San Diego, California on September 22, 2004, before moving to Broadway in January 2005 and officially opening in March at the Imperial Theatre.
 The show closed on Broadway on September 3, 2006 after a total of 626 performances.
-The director was Jack O'Brien, choreographer was Jerry Mitchell, with scenic design by David Rockwell, costume design by Gregg Barnes, and lighting design by Kenneth Posner.
+The director was Jack O'Brien, choreographer was Jerry Mitchell, with scenic design by David Rockwell, costume design by Gregg Barnes, sound design by Acme Sound Partners, and lighting design by Kenneth Posner.
 The cast included John Lithgow, Norbert Leo Butz, and Sherie Rene Scott, with Joanna Gleason, Gregory Jbara, and Sara Gettelfinger.
-The production was nominated for ten Tony Awards, including Best Musical, Best Book and Best Score, but it won only one, for Leading Actor in a Musical (Butz).
+The production was nominated for ten Tony Awards, including Best Musical, Best Book and Best Score, but it won only 1: Actor in a Musical (Butz).